oposs/silverstripe-structured-data/README.md

 ## Usage

-Besides the possibility to access the data via graphQL this model also provides a specialized `StructuredDataField` which can be setup to validate against a schema:
+Besides the possibility to access the data via graphQL this module also provides a specialized `StructuredDataField` which can be setup to validate it's input against a schema:

 ```php
 use Oposs\StructuredData\Form\StructuredDataField;